LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 This function will setup and enable Software Inventory Logging in a Virtual Hard Disk with Windows Server already installed.

-This function can be used to setup Software Inventory Logging in a Virtual Hard Disk so that all VMs created using this configured VHD will have SIL already configured.
+This function can be used to setup Software Inventory Logging in a Virtual Hard Disk so that all VMs created using this VHD will have SIL already configured.

 The practical uses for this are intended to cover both ‘gold image’ setup for wide deployment across data centers, as well as configuring end user images for cloud deployment.

 ###Design:
 -------
 Configuring SIL in a VHD involves two parts –
-Part 1 – Ensure a given enterprise cert is installed on every VM created using the VHD to make SIL work on the VM.
+Part 1 – Install an enterprise cert on the VHD to be used for SIL communication with the SIL Aggregator.
-Part 2 – Modify the SIL Registry keys in the VHD to enable and configure SIL.
+Part 2 – Ensure, on every VM created from this VHD, SIL is started and configured to send inventory data to the SIL Aggregator server at regular intervals.

 ###Prerequisites:
 --------------